fcrozatier/choco-ui/src/docs/mixins/triggerable/+triggerable.md

 # Triggerable

-A special kind of [Togglable](/mixins/togglable) controlling a target.
+A special kind of [Togglable](/mixins/togglable) which controls a target element.
 This control-target pattern govern things like Tabs, Accordion, Disclosure, Popover, Carousel etc.

-Both the control and target element have attributes that can be triggered on and off, and the Triggerable orchestrates this.
+Both the control and target element have attributes that are correlated and can be triggered on and off, and the Triggerable orchestrates this.

 ---